By: Dr. Jonathan Tait

 On July 4th, 1776, they declared our Independence as a developing nation, and we commemorate that today.

 With that Declaration you were given the greatest imaginable gift, so often taken for granted – freedom to continue to choose your destiny.
+This includes the ability to make independent health choices to improve your well-being.

-With that Declaration, brave men and women of our military have voluntarily and valiantly defended your country from dictators and tyrants, and maintained that freedom for the last 241 years.
+With that Declaration, brave men and women of our military have voluntarily and valiantly defended your country from dictators and tyrants and maintained that freedom for the last 241 years.

 It is common for people to reach a point in their lives when they decide, either subconsciously or consciously, that they are comfortable, that they have “made it”, and that they are not going to push any harder or farther.